ohughes1207/Academic_Projects/2021_FERRE_Undergraduate_Project/README.md

 </div>

-The plot in Fig.22 shows how NCONT=4 compares to NCONT=2 to investigate if NCONT=2 provides a better fit than NCONT=4, Fig.22 illustrates that NCONT=4 still provides the better fit as it’s data points are further away from the boundaries with more data points being within the valid region.
+The plot above shows how NCONT=4 compares to NCONT=2 to investigate if NCONT=2 provides a better fit than NCONT=4.
+This plot illustrates that NCONT=4 still provides the better fit as it’s data points are further away from the boundaries with more data points being within the valid region.

 <h4 align=center> Kiel diagram of NCONT=3 and NCONT=4 when fitted for TgZA (effective temperature, surface gravity, metallicity and alpha elements) </h4>